BigPanikMania/AnalogJVSy/README.md

 Open source JVS to PC interface using a Teensy

 ## Description
-AnalogJVSy lets you connect your JVS analog controls (analog joystick and buttons plus 6 outputs) to your PC and use them as controls, for MAME or other purposes.
+AnalogJVSy lets you connect your JVS analog controls (USB HID joystick with 4 analog axes + 32 buttons) to your PC and use them as controls, for MAME or other purposes.
+AnalogJVSy also include a serial command line interface allow you to control the first six JVS outputs (usefull to control Lamps, solenoids, etc.).

 AnalogJVSy is base on JVSy project from **K4roshi**.
 Use Arduino IDE 1.8.5.

-In its current state it's basically an open source JVS-PAC clone.
+Sucessfully tested on SEGA I/O Board Type 1 (837-13551) and Type 2 (837-13844)

 ### Tech description
 AnalogJVSy is an implementation of a JVS I/O host using a teensy 2.0 and an RS-485 to serial interface.
 The signals read from the other nodes are then converted to standard HID Joystick signals.